top of page

 The verb 'invade' finds its etymological roots in the Latin word 'invadere,' which is a combination of 'in,' meaning 'into,' and 'vadere,' meaning 'to go' or 'to walk.'
 In its original Latin form, 'invadere' signified the act of going or walking into a place with force or aggression.
 Over time, this concept of forceful entry or encroachment evolved and was adopted into English as 'invade,' retaining its fundamental meaning of forcefully entering or encroaching upon a territory, space, or domain that is typically controlled or occupied by others.
 Thus, the etymology of 'invade' reflects its historical association with actions of aggression and encroachment, emphasizing the forceful nature of such intrusions.

-Quiz: Find the meaning of invade
+Find the correct meaning of the verb invade:

 Try Again!